 The Jet Pack H202 was the culmination of the development that came about thanks to the passion of Troy Widgery who had a childhood dream of owning his own jetpack.
 The goal here was the create a jetpack that was faster, lighter, more efficient and capable of longer flight than the original Bell jetpack it was inspired by.

 The resulting jetpack was capable of 33 seconds of flight at a max speed of 80mph.
-The design was successful enough that you can now book your own jetpack pilots for special events.

 Martin Jetpack (2008)